The Bankrate promise

 4. Capitalize on issuer-specific offers

 You can also check for additional cash back offers if you have a credit card from American Express, Chase or Capital One.
 Each of these card issuers have additional programs (Amex Offers, Chase Offers and Capital One Offers) through which you can opt in to earn additional cash back from select retailers.

-For example, with Capital One Offers, individuals with cash back credit cards like the Capital One Quicksilver Cash Rewards Credit Card or Capital One QuicksilverOne Rewards Credit Card can earn more cash back with particular retailers.
-To do so, they simply log in to their Capital One account and navigate to the shopping portal—from there, they can click “Save Now” to be taken to a retailer’s site to shop and earn additional rewards when they check out.
+For example, with Capital One Offers, individuals with cash back credit cards like the Capital One Quicksilver Cash Rewards Credit Card or Capital One QuicksilverOne Cash Rewards Credit Card can earn more cash back with particular retailers.
+To do so, they can simply log in to their Capital One account and navigate to the shopping portal.
+From there, they can click “Save Now” to be taken to a retailer’s site to shop and earn additional rewards at check out.

 Cash back percentages vary from store to store, and there are usually limits that cap how much additional cash back you can earn.
 Either way, these special offers are all given on top of the cash back you would normally earn with your credit card.
 They’re also easy to add to your card and use, so try to take advantage if you can.

 5. Never carry debt on your account